Last updated May 23, 2023

 How effective is the vaccine?

-The sooner an exposed person gets the vaccine, the better.
+If you think you have been exposed to mpox, get vaccinated as soon as possible.
 The vaccine can help keep you from getting sick at all if you receive it within four days of exposure to the mpox virus.
 If you get the vaccine between four and 14 days after exposure, it can help prevent severe illness but may not completely prevent infection.

 Can I get my mpox vaccine at the same time as other vaccines?